phoebe-project/phoebe2-ui/README.md

 npm run dev
 ```

-will launch the webserver on http://localhost:3000 and open a the Electron app.
+will launch the webserver on http://localhost:3000 and open the Electron app.
 Both will update/refresh when updates are made to the code.

 ## Deploying Web App